fastoch/Combining-Zustand-with-TanStack-Query/TUTO.md

 So the right choice here is to use Zustand for those filters, and let TanStack Query handle the server state (the `users` data that is returned from our fake API).

+## Updating our userStore

+Let's update that store to make use of client state instead of server state.

+- first, we need to remove everything that has to do with `users`
+-

 ---
 @14/20